 5. Future development trend of ultrasonic machining technology

-The use of various new materials provides a strong application foundation for ultrasonic machining.
+The availability of various new materials provides a solid foundation for the application of ultrasonic machining.

-Ultrasonic machining technology has also become a powerful weapon for precision machining of such materials.
+As a result, ultrasonic machining has become a powerful tool for precision machining of these materials.

-In the future, ultrasonic machining technology will be rapidly developed with the promotion of the whole industry.
+In the future, ultrasonic machining technology will continue to rapidly develop as the industry advances.

-At the same time, the following research directions may become the hotspots of future scientific research and engineering applications.
+At the same time, the following research areas are likely to become the focus of future scientific research and engineering applications.

 5.1 Advanced ultrasonic composite energy field technology

-Multi dimensional ultrasonic machining technology will be applied more and more, and the matching control technology and process technology will be the focus of future research.
+In the future, multi-dimensional ultrasonic machining technology will be increasingly utilized, and the development of corresponding control technology and process technology will be a key area of research.

-In addition, the composite technology of ultrasonic, laser, plasma and other processes is an important direction for the development of ultrasonic machining in the future.
+Furthermore, the integration of ultrasonic, laser, plasma, and other processes into a composite technology is a crucial direction for the future development of ultrasonic machining.

 5.2 Fast, accurate and stable control algorithm and control system

-The actual cutting process is quite different from the static or quasi-static process.
+The actual cutting process is distinct from static or quasi-static processes.

-Different materials, tools and cutting parameters will have a great impact on the cutting force, cutting temperature and system impedance characteristics during the machining process.
-Especially under the strong time-varying load, it is easy to cause the instability of the ultrasonic machining system.
+Variations in materials, tools, and cutting parameters can have a significant impact on the cutting force, cutting temperature, and system impedance characteristics during machining.
+The strong time-varying load can also cause instability in the ultrasonic machining system.

-In the future, more control algorithms will be introduced into the ultrasonic machining process.
+In the future, more advanced control algorithms will be incorporated into the ultrasonic machining process.

 5.3 High speed and efficiency of ultrasonic machining

-In traditional precision machining, it is difficult to have both machining quality and machining efficiency, especially for complex structural parts in the aerospace field.
+In traditional precision machining, it can be challenging to achieve both high machining quality and efficiency, especially when machining complex structural parts in the aerospace industry.

-In order to ensure their machining quality, the machining efficiency is usually low.
+To ensure machining quality, the machining efficiency is often compromised.

-When ultrasonic machining is used to process difficult-to-machine materials in this field, such as titanium alloy, superalloy and carbon fiber composite materials, its unique intermittent separation mode can realize the periodic opening of the cutting area during the cutting process, thereby improving the cooling and lubrication effect during the machining process, and improving the cutting speed through the force reduction and temperature reduction of the cutting area, so as to achieve high-quality and efficient precision machining.
+However, when ultrasonic machining is applied to process difficult-to-machine materials in this field, such as titanium alloys, superalloys, and carbon fiber composite materials, its unique intermittent cutting mode allows for periodic opening of the cutting area during the cutting process, improving cooling and lubrication, reducing cutting force and temperature, and increasing cutting speed.
+As a result, high-quality and efficient precision machining can be achieved.

 5.4 Formulation of ultrasonic machining standardization system

-“If you want to know straightness, you must follow the standard; If you want to know the surrounding area, you must follow the rules”.
+The saying goes, “To know the straightness, you must follow the standard; to know the surroundings, you must follow the rules.”

-Speeding up the formulation of industrial standards and national standards will help eliminate technical barriers and promote the promotion and application of ultrasonic machining technology and the development of the industry.
+Accelerating the development of industrial and national standards will help to remove technical barriers and promote the widespread adoption and development of ultrasonic machining technology.

-It is worth mentioning that ultrasonic machining technology is not a universal machining technology for difficult-to-process materials.
+It’s important to note that ultrasonic machining technology is not a one-size-fits-all solution for difficult-to-machine materials.

-Ultrasonic machining technology is a new type of advanced manufacturing technology with great development potential, which is an important technical support for manufacturing power.
+Ultrasonic machining technology is a cutting-edge manufacturing technology with tremendous growth potential, and it serves as a crucial technical support for manufacturing power.

-With the large use of difficult-to-machine materials, ultrasonic machining technology will be rapidly applied and developed.
+As the use of difficult-to-machine materials increases, ultrasonic machining technology will be rapidly adopted and developed.

-In the future, ultrasonic machining technology will solve the precision machining problems of more difficult-to-machine materials.
+In the future, ultrasonic machining technology will provide solutions to precision machining problems for an even wider range of difficult-to-machine materials.